 If you are hearing static in your headphones, the headphone drivers could be the culprit.
 The reason could be anything from dust in your speaker, water damage, or cheap build design.

 Try plugging your headphones into a different audio device.
 If the static persists and the internal wiring is not the issue, you may need to have your headphone drivers replaced, or move on to a new pair of headphones altogether.

-Wireless Bluetooth headphones can be subject to interference from other nearby devices, resulting in buzzing or static noises interrupting your intended audio.
+Wireless Bluetooth headphones can be subject to interference from other nearby devices which can cause headphones to disconnect.
+Interference can also result in buzzing or static noises interrupting your intended audio.
 There are distinct advantages and disadvantages to wireless headphones, but interference is definitely something to keep in mind before purchasing.

 Check the user instructions for your wireless headphones and make sure you are within the recommended distance for optimal signal strength.
 Getting closer to your audio device can prevent static and audio cutting in and out.